-Project management for multi million pound garden and landscape rejuvenation at the American Museum in Bath.
+Project management for the celebrated garden and landscape rejuvenation at the American Museum in Bath.
 The project involved the implementation of Oehme van Sweden’s New American Garden showcasing their famous planting style.
 This is the first major project in the UK that Oehme van Sweden have designed.
 Tom Chapman Landscape Architecture’s responsibilities included planning permission and landscape context, project management and programming, organising consultant team, design and specification, budget and contract administration.

 The first phase of the American Museum gardens project was the restoration of the Mount Vernon Garden.
 It is an interpretation of George Washington’s garden in Virginia, but on a smaller scale.
 It was originally created when the museum opened in 1962.
 Following new information discovered in Virginia the gardens at Mount Vernon itself have been remodelled to more closely resemble the original 18th Century layout.
 Consequently it was decided to update the garden at the museum to reflect this.
 The garden is a great educational resource for those interested in garden history.
 Work on the restoration was completed in 2017.

 TCLA acted as project manager and contract administrator with design and research input from the museum.

 The Holburne Museum Bath

 Landscape design for the much acclaimed new extension to The Holburne Museum, Bath.
 The glass and ceramic modernist extension by Eric Parry is a very successful contrast to the Georgian front.
 The landscape treatment is deliberately restrained with a simple treatment of grass washing up to the building.
 The work also included forming a visual and physical link to Sydney Gardens the listed Georgian park.
 The works included gravel paths, roads, car parking, service facilities and planting.
 Completed 2016.